Integration quality scale

 - docs-use-cases - The documentation describes use cases to illustrate how this integration can be used

-- docs-supported-devices - The integration documents known supported / unsupported devices
+- docs-supported-devices - The documentation describes known supported / unsupported devices

 - docs-supported-functions - The documentation describes the supported functionality, including entities, and platforms